linode/docs/docs/databases/hadoop/install-and-configure-hadoop-cluster.md

 ## Configure the Master Node

-Configuration will be done on the master node, and then replicated to other nodes.
+Configuration will be done on the master node and replicated to other nodes.

 ### Set JAVA_HOME